 In Australia, a great example is the AMA, the Australian Medical Association.
 That’s a peak body and you can apply to them to be credentialed with them.
 Accountants have the same thing.
 That’s my understanding but let’s have another go at that from your perspective on those two definitions.

 Andrea: In this case let’s shock and awe our listeners.
 We have a complete agreement as to the definitions.
 Now, when we entered the topic you might have found some sparks flying but as far as what they actually are, that’s a great way to describe it.

 Robyn: You know, there’s a third term which I’m going to go into right now and describe and that’s accreditation.
 That’s also something that’s confusing.
 So there are actually three terms here that new coaches need to get their heads around if they’re trying to understand this.

 Accreditation is something that happens to a program, not an individual.
 So a program can be accredited.
-For example, in the coaching profession we have the International Coach Federation, ICF, a peak body, and schools can apply to the International Coach Federation to have their program accredited.
+For example, in the coaching profession, we have the International Coaching Federation, ICF, a peak body, and schools can apply to the International Coaching Federation to have their program accredited.
 So it’s not even the school that’s accredited.
 This is something that a lot of people are not clear on.
 A school is not accredited.
 An individual is not accredited.
 It’s the program that’s accredited.

 It’s quite a detailed process.
-As a school, you need to submit your curriculum to the International Coach Federation.
-What they do is map that across their competencies.
+As a school, you need to submit your curriculum to the International Coaching Federation.
+What they do is a map across their competencies.
 There’s another word—competencies.
-They have decided these so-many competencies that are listed, are what make a good coach.
+They have decided these so-many competencies that are listed, are what makes a good coach.
 The ability to listen actively, the ability to ask powerful questions, whatever those competencies are.